vendia/blog/posts/2022-05-17-why-blockchains-have-large-carbon-footprints.md

 * Their algorithms are inherently fault tolerant across containers, servers, and available (fault) zones, avoiding the requirement for applications to create fully redundant deployments.
 By contrast, _legacy blockchains require multiple nodes to overcome server or availability zone failures, resulting in a much larger computational and storage footprint to achieve the same end result._

 Given that public cloud services have solved many of these challenges for _centralized_ data sharing solutions, it’s natural to wonder if they couldn’t be similarly applied to _decentralized_ data sharing solutions, i.e. blockchains.
 And indeed, second generation blockchain approaches have done just that.

+In part 2, out later this week, we will investigate how leveraging the best in cloud technologies reduce a private blockchain's carbon footprint.